Police often use broad exemption to keep videos from public

 In Atlanta, where officers were recently criticized in an audit for failing to use their body cameras as intended, the department would not release video of an officer-involved shooting that happened last summer, saying the officer could potentially still face disciplinary action.

-In North Liberty, Iowa, a city lawyer responded to a request for video of a traffic stop by calling it a confidential investigative record — then demanded the AP not publish footage of the incident it had already obtained.
+In North Liberty, Iowa, a city lawyer responded to a request for video of a traffic stop by calling it a confidential investigative record — then demanded the AP not publish footage the news organization had already obtained of the incident.

 The city had fired a patrol supervisor for mishandling the stop, claiming he violated the rights of suspects in a road rage incident, failed to draw his weapon and made other procedural errors.
 The supervisor has filed a lawsuit contesting his firing, and his attorney provided the AP with footage that he says shows his client acted appropriately.
 The city released a redacted version of the video only after AP declined the city’s request.

-California’s state capital, Sacramento, has been roiled by protests over police shootings of unarmed black men — most recently, after the district attorney and state attorney general declined to bring charges against two officers in the fatal shooting of Stephon Clark, who was found to be holding a cellphone after he was killed.
-Police video of that shooting helped fuel the protests.
+Its state capital, Sacramento, has been roiled by protests over police shootings of unarmed black men, most recently after the district attorney and state attorney general declined to bring charges against two officers in the fatal shooting of Stephon Clark.

-“We hope to say that we’re leading the way in releasing it and being transparent,” said a department spokesman, Marcus Basquez.
-“That’s a big priority for us, to build that trust with our community, and we feel releasing body-worn camera footage is one way.”
+“That’s a big priority for us, to build that trust with our community, and we feel releasing body-worn camera footage is one way,” said a department spokesman, Marcus Basquez.

-A state law taking effect in July requires all state and local law enforcement agencies in California to make audio and video recordings of critical incidents publicly available after 45 days, unless it would hinder an investigation.
-If it withheld recordings longer than a year, a department would have to show “clear and convincing evidence” of that assertion.

-Police videos are considered public records in nearly every state, but vague laws and exemptions often give police chiefs and prosecutors wide discretion to determine when to release them.

 Associated Press writer Tom Verdin in Sacramento contributed to this report.